How To Sue A Towing Company?

 What Should You Consider Before Filing A Lawsuit Against A Towing Company?

-If you’ve been towed, you may be considering taking legal action against the towing company.
-However, before you do, you should take a few things into account.
+If you’ve been towed, you may consider taking legal action against the towing company.
+However, before you do, you should consider a few things.

 The Reason For The Tow